St. Luke's C.E (VC) Primary School, Endon

 - Be Positive

 We strive to enact pedagogic & leadership principles of trust, choice, collaboration and inclusion.
 We challenge fixed ability labelling or notions of fixed identities, which can create artificial barriers to our ever expanding potential.
 These principles aim to reflect the gospel message demonstrated by Jesus throughout his ministry.

 Together we are working to develop learners, from their individual starting points, who are:

-Engaged thinkers, who can think createively and critically, seeing 'the other perspective' and are able to help find solutions to problems they encounter: maturing into active participants rather than passive recipents
+Engaged thinkers, who can think creatively and critically, seeing 'the other perspective' and are able to help find solutions to problems they encounter: maturing into active participants rather than passive recipients

 Community builders, who listen to these around them, work collaboratively for the common good and consistently see the best in others and seek to draw it out; recognising, accepting and celebrating differences as appropriate